FQ400/dev-coach-site/src/content/posts/adding-metadata-for-a-tweet-preview.md

 ```

 The data contains a **card type**, a **title**, a **description**, and a location of an **image**.

 Adding these `<meta>` elements to the page solves the preview issue. 👍🏽

+To validate that it works Twitter provides a [Card Validator](https://cards-dev.twitter.com/validator).
+Debugging one URL multiple times a URL shortener like [bit.ly](https://bitly.com/) can be used in combination with different URL parameters.

+💥 **Important:** The image URL has to have a protocol, like `http://site.com/post/image.jpg`.
+Protocol-agnostic URLs like `//site.com/post/image.jpg` do not work.

 ### Going one step further